Epictetus is developing a patent pending Safety Operating System for smart cameras.

 The Epictetus Safety Engine

-The engine interprets presence, motion, zone position and supervision context within defined hazard areas.
-These inputs are not treated as isolated detections.
-They are resolved into a continuous risk state governed by policy conditions.
+It interprets presence, motion, zone position and supervision context within defined hazard areas.

 SAFE is confirmed, never assumed.